-Co-writer and director Andrew Stanton’s film a true mess.
-While it clearly pines to be Star Wars, Indiana Jones, Avatar, hell, even Mike Hodge’s Flash Gordon, it falls a long way short, and survives only to be seen as a bungled experiment.
-When Flash Gordon was released in 1980, it was immediately panned by critics and flopped, but has since evolved into something of a cult favourite among fantasy and sci-fi fans thanks to camp performances, fascinating production design and a killer title song by Queen.
-Will the same be said of John Carter in the years to come?
-Time will tell, but I wouldn’t bet on it.
+Co-writer and director Andrew Stanton’s film an absolute mess.
+While it clearly pines to be Star Wars, Indiana Jones, Avatar, hell, even Mike Hodge’s Flash Gordon, it falls a long, long way short, and survives only to be seen as a misjudged experiment.
+When Flash Gordon was released in 1980, it was immediately panned by critics and flopped, but has since evolved into something of a cult favourite among fantasy and sci-fi fans.
+Will the same ever be said of John Carter in the years to come?
+I wouldn’t bet on it.

 So, what when wrong?
 Well, for starters, it’s boring.
 It has no depth of character and the hero’s journey, like TRON:Legacy a few years ago, never does enough to convince or make you care.
 John Carter himself is dull.
 Actor Taylor Kitsch, last seen bombing at the box office in Battleship, has surely consigned himself to starring in direct-to-DVD releases after two monumental flops.
 On that level, I have sympathy for the actor as while his performance does nothing to stand-out, I would suggest even the most charismatic screen presence would struggle to get a foothold amid such a sea of CGI banality.